DefinitelyTyped/DefinitelyTyped/README.md

 Generate these by running `npx dts-gen --dt --name <my-package> --template module` if you have npm ≥ 5.2.0, `npm install -g dts-gen` and `dts-gen --dt --name <my-package> --template module` otherwise.
 See all options at [dts-gen](https://github.com/Microsoft/dts-gen).

 If you have `.d.ts` files besides `index.d.ts`, make sure that they are referenced either in `index.d.ts` or the tests.
-If a file is neither tested nor referenced in `index.d.ts`, add it to a file named `OTHER_FILES.txt`.
-This file is a list of other files that need to be included in the typings package, one file per line.

 Definitely Typed members routinely monitor for new PRs, though keep in mind that the number of other PRs may slow things down.